-Where did the initiative for Earth Manual Project first come from?
+Where did the initiative for Earth Manual Project come from?

 The purpose of this exhibition is to educate the society about disaster readiness.
-In the bigger picture, what is your personal take on using arts as an educational tool?
+In the bigger picture, what is your personal take on using the arts as an educational tool?

 My favourites are the projects that used games as tools to educate children.
-The children were playing, while learning simple instructions on what to do before, during and in the aftermath of a disaster.
+The children were playing while learning simple instructions on what to do before, during and in the aftermath of a disaster.
 So yes, creativity is a very important educational tool.

 How do you personally perceive disaster readiness in Asia?
 How do arts and this exhibition contribute to this matter?